We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 2. French Pave (Fish Tail)

 The French pave (or fish tail) setting is similar to micro pave.
-The goal is to minimize the visibility of the metal.
+The goal is to minimize visibility of the metal.

 The design enhances the setting’s sparkle because light hits the pavilion instead of being blocked by prongs.